raccoon-lang/raccoon/README.md

 **Corona will not maintain complete syntactic and semantic compatibility with Python**.
 Several dynamic elements known of Python are not available in Corona.
 For example, Corona doesn't have runtime module modification.

+### WHY "CORONA"
+Because I decided to work on the project during a coronavirus lockdown.

 ### SETTING UP THE PROJECT
 ##### REQUIREMENTS
 - [Python 3.7+](https://www.python.org/downloads/) - Python interpreter